Hawai’i Cruise aboard ms Koningsdam – 16 days – Oct 8-24, 2022

 So was it worth it?

 This was another wonderful cruise on Holland America.
 The cruise line continues to provide the personal touches for its passengers, despite the serious challenges of acquiring and training new staff after the shutdown of cruising during the first two years of the COVID-19 pandemic.
 I was spoiled by the wonderful crew while aboard the Koningsdam.
-The highlights of the trip have to be the wonderful meals and drinks aboard the ship, the good company of my fellow passengers, and experiencing sublime Hawai’i once again.
+The highlights of the trip have to be the wonderful meals and drinks aboard the ship, the good company of my fellow passengers, the great live performances to be found in the Music Walk, and experiencing sublime Hawai’i once again.
 Also, sailing in and out of Vancouver Harbour is always such a spectacular start to any cruise – never gets old!